lisalootens/personal-website/README.md

 ## Personal Website
-This is a continuous work-in-progress and it will be changed frequently to experiment with different styles and features.
+This is a continuous work-in-progress.
+The website changes frequently to experiment with different styles and features.